 root@local:/home/user/git_project# git status On branch master No commits yet Untracked files: (use "git add <file>..." to include in what will be committed) .gitignore linux.txt nothing added to commit but untracked files present (use "git add" to track)

 As you can see, it did not show the personal_info.txt file because we have ignored it.
-It will only show the .gitignore file and other files that we want to track.
+So instead, it will only show the .gitignore file and other files that we want to track.

 How to Add to Git?